DawidBlonski/Memes/README.md

 "

 # Explanation
+To solve this task I used a dynamic programming.
 When we use dynamic programming, we build a grid.
 The rows of the grid are the items and the columns are USB memory.
 We fill each cell of the grid.
 To fill blank we must count max value of the previous max cell vs